richvigorito/dev-challenges/week8_red_solo_cups/README.md

 👉 [flipcup.fly.dev](https://flipcup.fly.dev)

-This is a multiplayer-only challenge—no solo play allowed.
-(Team-building is the whole point.)
+This is a multiplayer-game so no solo play.
+(Team-building is the whole point of this repo/project.)

 ---